kostyrev/ansible-koji-infra/README.md

 You can reach Koji web UI at http://127.0.0.1:8080/koji

 ## How to incorporate this repo into your ansible setup
-- cd to your ansible repo path
+- cd to your ansible repo path (the path where you have your own inventories files, playbooks, roles, etc.)
 - add koji-infra to your .gitignore
 - `git clone https://github.com/kostyrevaa/ansible-koji-infra.git koji-infra`